satya77/Entity_Embedding/README.md

 To train your own models or run test the setting file should be edited.
 Below there is a description of each field and its role:

-- `MODE`: (Train/Test/Batch_Test) Shows the current mode of the program could be "Train" to train the models,"Test" tests the model, "Batch_Test" is when multiple models with the same parameters have been trained the average test result is required, all the models should be in the same folder and the folder path should be given as 'SAVE_FOLDERPATH'
+- `MODE` (Train/Test/Batch_Test) Shows the current mode of the program could be "Train" to train the models,"Test" tests the model, "Batch_Test" is when multiple models with the same parameters have been trained the average test result is required, all the models should be in the same folder and the folder path should be given as 'SAVE_FOLDERPATH'
-- `SAVE_FOLDERPATH`: The path to a folder to save the current model files or to read the model in Test mode
+- `SAVE_FOLDERPATH` The path to a folder to save the current model files or to read the model in Test mode
 - `EDGELIST_PATH`: Path to the file for the edge list of a co-occurrence network
 - `NODELIST_PATH`: Path to the file for the node list of a co-occurrence network
 - `EMBEDDING_TYPE`: (GloVe/Word2Vec/DeepWalk/VERSE) The type of the embedding to be trained or tested "GloVe", "Word2Vec", "DeepWalk", "VERSE"